Paradies tree

 Best for Local Design: Firma Casa

 Brazil’s most famous furniture designers, the Campana Brothers, showcase their designs at this signature showroom in the Jardim América district.
-The innovative work on display here feels no different than previous exhibits at New York’s MOMA and often uses discarded household items, cardboard and scrap metal to form unique, avant-garde pieces.
+The innovative work on display here feels no different than previous exhibits at New York’s MOMA and often uses discarded household items, cardboard, and scrap metal to form unique, avant-garde pieces.
 You aren’t likely to buy anything here, but it sure is fun to browse and dream.

 Handicraft Haven: Ponto Solidário

 If you’re looking for Fair Trade and NGO handicrafts from throughout Brazil, this excellent shop in Casa Amarela (a space shared with the fascinating Museu Xingu) is one of the city’s best.
 It bills its wares as “socio-cultural art” and works with painstakingly curated regional crafts.
-Everything is gorgeous, sustainably-sourced and profits go into the hands of the people they should: the artisans.
+Everything is gorgeous, sustainably-sourced, and profits go into the hands of the people they should: the artisans.

 Best Museum: Museu Afro-Brasil

-São Paulo is chock full of interesting museums covering history, design, culture and the like, but few are more important than theMuseu Afro-Brasil, whose permanent collection chronicles five centuries of African immigration to Brazil – the good, the bad and the ugly.
-At its more poignant, the lost lives of the 10 million African lives lost during the construction of the country are archived in heartbreaking detail.
-The museum also features two floors of rotating, Afro-centric exhibitions as well.
+São Paulo is chock-full of interesting museums covering history, design, culture, and the like, but few are more important than the Museu Afro-Brasil, whose permanent collection chronicles five centuries of African immigration to Brazil—the good, the bad, and the ugly.
+At its most poignant, the lost lives of the 10 million Africans killed during the construction of the country are archived in heartbreaking detail.
+The museum also features two floors of rotating Afro-centric exhibitions as well.

-Best View:
+Best View: Farol Santander

 Best Brewery: Cervejaria Dogma

-Get Your Jog On: Parque Ibirrapuera
+Get Your Jog On: Parque Ibirapuera

 Monastery Among the Metropolis: Mosteiro São Bento